prajwaltripathi12/Product-landing-page/README.md

 # Product-landing-page
-This is a Product Landing page ofShoe in which the simple HTML and CSS is used
+This is a Product Landing page of Shoe in which the simple HTML and CSS is used.